hitchin999/YidCal/README.md

-# Yiddish Cal Integration for Home Assistant
+# YidCal is a Yiddish Calendar Integration for Home Assistant

 A custom Home Assistant integration that provides: